com-lihaoyi/utest/readme.md

 Note that the position-string needs to exactly match the line of code the compile-error occured on.
-This includes any whitespace on the left, as well as any unrelated code or comments sharing the same line as the `compileError` expression.
+This includes any whitespace on the left, as well as any unrelated code or comments sharing the same line as the `assertCompileError` expression.

 Test Utilities